medic/cht-core/sentinel/README.md

 # Kujua Sentinel

-Sentinel is required for certain forms that have the `use-sentinel` property set to true.
+Sentinel is required for certain forms that have the `use_sentinel` property set to true.

 ## Configuration